kushal5294/Ballot_Bank/README.md

 - Displays top 100 crypto currencies and the top 5 fastest movers.
 - Users can log their assets to view live portfolio valuation and access analytical graphs.
 ## Blockchain Voting
-- Stores poll data and votes on a mock blockchain.
+- Stores poll data and votes on a mock blockchain stored on MongoDB.
 - Blockchain promotes a fully decentralized voting platform, ensuring fairness, immutability, and encryption for users.